radapdal/process/projectdeliveryprocess.md

 The goal of this process is to streamline the delivery of software via iterative scoping and deployment.

-This process is aiming to:
+This process aims to:
-- get constant feedback and reduce error by deploying small but consistent iteration
+- Get constant feedback and reduce error by deploying small but consistent iteration.
-- reduce risk of over-commitment and under-delivery by focusing the few tasks for the iteration
+- Reduce risk of over-commitment and under-delivery by focusing the few tasks for the iteration.
-- increase team productivity by sense of accomplishment on every successful release
+- Increase team productivity by sense of accomplishment on every successful release.